MADICES/MADICES-2022/glossary.md

 You can find more definitions of terms uses in the context of semantic techniques in [this  glossay by Charles Hoyt](https://cthoyt.com/2021/10/07/biopragmatics-glossary.html).

+[The web ontology language OWL](https://en.wikipedia.org/wiki/Web_Ontology_Language) can be used to author ontologies.

+## RDF

+The [Resource Description Framework (RDF)](https://en.wikipedia.org/wiki/Resource_Description_Framework) breaks down information into triples of subject, verb, object that are linked in a graph like database which machines can use to explore information (and understand how information is connected).
+An example for a triple can be substance (subject) inhibits (verb) protein (object) and the same element can also be used in publication (subject) describes (verb) protein.
+Importantly the parts of the triples are usually (except for values) URIs.
+SPARQL is a language that can be used to query RDF.

 ## Relational vs document databases